 Google Docs is one of the productivity applications that’s included with free consumer Gmail and with G Suite [for business].

 Google Docs has all the core capabilities that can be found in traditional word processors.
 It also has a number of capabilities that relate to the fact that the documents are stored on a cloud drive (vs. on someone’s desktop).
-Here are just a few of those capabilities.
+So, how does Google Docs work?
+Here are just a few of the capabilities.